 - Tomatoes: You shouldn’t grow tomatoes next to raspberries because they attract fungal diseases, such as blight and verticillium wilt.

 - Potatoes: Potatoes also make poor companions for raspberry bushes because they attract blight that can spread to raspberries.

 - Peppers and chilies: Peppers and chilies can be susceptible to fungal diseases that may spread to raspberries.
 If you plant peppers, keep them in a separate container or patch.

 - Berries: You might also want to avoid planting raspberries next to other berries, such as boysenberries and blackberries, which could quickly spread fungal diseases.
 If you plant berry bushes near each other, be very diligent about pruning to increase airflow and prevent disease transfer.

-Raspberry bushes can make for a beautiful addition to your garden, and you don’t have to keep them all by themselves.
+Raspberry bushes can make for beautiful additions to your garden, and you don’t have to keep them all by themselves.
 Find the perfect neighbors in alliums, marigolds, pine trees, and other plants — these raspberry companion plants can repel unwanted insects and prevent diseases while attracting pollinators and enriching the soil.
 Soon, harvest an abundance of juicy raspberries without a side of pest damage.

 - Can you leave beets in the ground over winter?
 Here’s your guide on how to store beets for the winter

 - 5 November garden plants you should consider growing